If your tenant dies without an executor or a will

 You must do the following:

-- post or deliver a letter to the tenant’s last known address saying you’re giving written notice - you don’t need to get proof of this
+- post or deliver a letter to the tenant’s last known address saying you’re giving written notice - you do not need to get proof of this

 - send a copy of the notice and a completed NL1 form to the Public Trustee